anandvamsi/AWS-BedRock/BedRock.md

 Availbility of base models  are based on the region they have

 ## what are Foundational Models(FMs)
-They are trained on large dataset,
+They are trained on large dataset,New FM models take time,money to develop Better to use pre-trained models which is already trained on text.

+FM learned models and relationsips to predict the next word/text

+`Max Tokens` :- Context length 8191(Jurassic-mid)